Welcome!

 Prior Actions:

-City Council held a public hearing on proposed amendments to the Land Development Regulations December 5, 2022.
+City Council adopted LDR-22-07 and LDR-22-08 following their hearing on December 5, 2022.
 This hearing included LDR-22-07 and LDR-022-08, as described below.

 - LDR-22-07: Realign Commercial 1-Residential 15, Commercial 1-Auto, and Commercial 2 zoning district boundaries along the Shelburne Road corridor